 The divine Emperor Julian recommended to pray to the Gods three times in a daily cycle for dawn, afternoon and evening; with the first and last being most important since dawn is the beginning of the day and twilight is the beginning of the night.
-Because of this, this prayer to the divine King Helios is strongly recommended, and should be recited standing with hands in the air and palms facing upward towards while facing the Sun (Kupperman 2014, 163):
+Because of this, this prayer to the divine King Helios is strongly recommended, and should be recited standing with hands in the air and palms facing upward towards while facing the Sun (Kupperman 2014, 163 / Edited):

 Hêlie pantokrator, O All-ruling Helios,

-Kosmou pneuma, Spirit of the World,
+Kosmou pneuma, Spirit of the Kosmos,

-Kosmou dunamis, Power of the World,
+Kosmou dunamis, Power of the Kosmos,

 Kosmou phôs.
-Light of the World.
+Light of the Kosmos.

 This simple prayer to King Helios is preserved by the Platonic philosopher Macrobius (390 – 430 ACE).
 According to Macrobius, this is how King Helios is invoked in the mystery religions.
 It can thus be used as a brief invocation, through which prayer allows a meeting of soul and divinity to take place, which helps align the worshiper to the movements of the benevolent Demiurge.